-More than 80% of graduates are able to support their families basic needs such as education and nutrition after completing a Seed of Hope programme, contributing to breaking intergenerational cycles of poverty.
-Ultimately our programme leads to a reduction in youth unemployment and poverty in Kenya and contributes towards the achievement of Kenya’s development goals as a nation.
+More than 80% of graduates are able to support their family’s basic needs such as education and nutrition after completing a Seed of Hope programme.